 These days, technology has made everything more convenient for us, including play.
-Children don’t have to leave their house, as they have a wide assortment of video games and educational computer games to choose from, as well as educational toys that talk and move…etc. These advances can be great and very beneficial for a developing child; however, technology cannot replace what is most important- the real, natural experience.
+Children don’t have to leave their house as they have a wide assortment of video games and educational computer games to choose from, as well as educational toys that talk and move and as a result, we see a decrease in outdoor play.
+These advances can be great and very beneficial for a developing child; however, technology cannot replace what is most important- the real, natural experience.

-Children need to go outside and stop to see the day, experience the smells, textures, sounds and movement of the world in order to help their nervous systems develop.
+Children need to engage in outdoor play to experience the smells, textures, sounds and movement of the world in order to help their nervous systems develop.
 Children need the natural sensory experiences to learn about the world, and how to react to and adapt to their surroundings.
-Sometimes children really want to stay inside to play video games and sleep the light away, but when they do this they are deprived of these developmentally important, sensory-rich experiences.
+Sometimes children really want to stay inside to play video games and sleep, but when they do this they are deprived of these developmentally important, sensory-rich experiences.

-Some fun outdoor activities to stimulate children’s senses include:
+Some fun activities to stimulate children’s senses during outside play include:

 - Splashing and playing in puddles